geofflamrock/stack/README.md

         --rebase            Use rebase when updating the stack.
 Overrides any setting in Git configuration --merge             Use merge when updating the stack.
 Overrides any setting in Git configuration --yes               Confirm the sync without prompting
+        --no-push           Don't push changes to the remote repository
 ```

 ### GitHub commands <!-- omit from toc -->